vvvv/Timeliner/README.md

 * pan (scroll in time) via right-drag left/right
 * zoom via right-drag up/down
 * rearrange tracks via left dragging their labels
+* right-drag the timebar to have it snap to keyframes

 ### Keyboard Interaction
 Function| Shortcut